 British Museum: Entrance is free!
-My wife Jian got the word that the British Museum is famous for mummies.
+My wife got the word that the British Museum is famous for mummies.
 So she spent quite a bit of time going through those remains, and listening to an old lady's lecture.
 Jasmine, 7 years old, heard through the entire lecture.
 But Crystal, 11, felt it was gross.
 To me, anything related to languages or paintings, instead of dead human bodies, impresses me.
 British Museum doesn't have much Chinese artwork though.
-Either I didn't find it, or they didn't rob enough more than 100 years ago, or the later generation gentlemen returned the treasures to China.
+Either I didn't find it, or they didn't loot enough more than a century ago, or the later generation gentlemen returned the treasures to China.

 There was a half price bookshop on the way back.
 I'm a frequent treasure hunter at Half Price Bookstores in the US.
 So I went in.
 They had very old, I mean, ancient, books, published in the 17th century!
 Most books are history or literature.
-The kids read children's books for a little bit.
 They were more expensive than in the US.
-The salesman told me where to look for computer books but I didn't find them.

 Canterbury: Canterbury Cathedral is the biggest church I've ever seen.
-It has some significance in religious history.
+It has some significance in religious history; St Anselm, "the father of scholasticism", may have been the intellectually most famous archbishop here, but dramatically, the most interesting one may be Thomas Becket, who was assasinated by four knights who (mis?)-interpreted the English king Henry II's "Will no one rid me of this turbulent priest?" as a command.
 I looked at the names carved on the wall near the entrance.
 The first Dean started his work at the beginning of the 10th century.
-So it was in time near the end of the Chinese Tang Dynasty, the heyday of China's interaction with other parts of the world including the Roman empire through the silk road.
+So it was in time near the end of the Chinese Tang Dynasty, the heyday of China's interaction with other parts of the world including the Roman empire through the Silk Road and a battle, which brought paper-making technology to Europe.
 But the first archbishop was at the end of the 6th century, shortly before Tang in Chinese history.
 Obviously the western religion had no sign of influence from the east even during that 300 year period when China was heavily involved in trade and cultural interaction with the western civilizations.

 Our friends live in Canterbury, with a tall teenage daughter.
 They moved here from Amsterdam a few years ago.
 The husband told me about his appreciation of the Dutch and its government and commented on the decline of this United Kingdom, going down even today.
 Another interesting comment is about why the Dutch are the tallest people in the world.
 He says it's because their milk has the best taste in the world.